 As a kid, I have memories of visiting the tower that vary greatly from what I see today.
 During my first memories, I was very young, so odds are, they are a bit skewed.
 But during this last visit, I was disappointed to see so much of the tower taken up by two staircases for visitors.

 The tower is also in the process of being changed into more of a museum, featuring tower history, the history of the Heublein empire, and historical exhibits of the time period.
-In the foyer I read many plaques and documents that explained the tower history from the beginning, as well as photos and information about the food industry the Heublein family built up.
+In the foyer I read many plaques and documents that explained the tower history from the beginning, as well as photos and information about the food industry the Heublein family built.

 The foyer itself is mostly intact, complete with original furniture.
 After the foyer, myself and the group headed up the “up” stairs, and were able to view a bedroom, and a lounge/ sunroom, both filled with furniture of the time.
 In the sunroom, I had to resist jumping the rope and hanging out in the comfortable, antique lounge chairs to enjoy the sun and breeze.